REGISTRATION TIPS

 Foal Date to 6th month foal date

-7th month to 12th month foal date
+7th month to after 12th month foal date

 13th month to 24th month foal date